 Also Read: China using resettlement villages to displace India at LAC

-According to Xi, China will open Global South Research Center to enhance South-South collaboration globally.
+According to Xi, China will open a Global South Research Center to enhance South-South collaboration globally.